 In a dramatic sense it reveals a spirit of Moloch ,where we are willing to sacrifice our children and those most vulnerable to protect our institutions.
 Harsh?
 Strong?
 Absolutely. but it needs to be.
 For the Church to be the Church love must “rule” and love demands injustice must be confronted.

 A loving God will never condone the unloving, unjust behavior of any person regardless of position.

 Healthy Christian spirituality will seek to bring wholeness to a person - this includes body, soul, and spirit.
-A healthy perspective on the body can bring a great deal of health to our faith and part of a holistic Christian spirituality includes sex and sexuality.
+A healthy perspective on the body can bring a great deal of health to our faith and part of a holistic Christian spirituality includes a healthy, evidenced informed view of sex and sexuality.

 Organizationally, however, there are a few steps we can take to acknowledge the potential for sexuality misconduct on the part of our leaders.
 Establish healthy boundaries which can be a support for our leaders and congregants alike and have a clear process for dealing with situations which occur - God forbid.

 A few thoughts of how Churches can be Responsible.